bigwiv/Biopython-cn/chr18.rst

         handle.write(record_index.get_raw(id))
     handle.close()

-As a bonus, because it doesn°Øt parse the data into ``SeqRecord`` objects a second time it should be faster.
+As a bonus, because it doesn‚Äôt parse the data into ``SeqRecord`` objects a second time it should be faster.

-18.1.6??Simple quality filtering for FASTQ files
+18.1.6  Simple quality filtering for FASTQ files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The FASTQ file format was introduced at Sanger and is now widely used